 Meet others who have the organ bug

-Our primary activities are shown on the Diary page and involve visits to a number of churches where we are introduced to the organ, hear it being played, and get an opportunity to play it ourselves.
+Our activities include visits to a number of churches where we are introduced to the organ, hear it being played, and get an opportunity to play it ourselves.
 We also have short master classes in improvisation, registration, keyboard skills, an evening soiree and occasionally talks or performances.

-We have two popular social events once a year, a dinner, generally held mid-week in a Bistro in Soho, and a ‘Composite recital’ by members, kindly hosted by one of our members, Marilyn Nicholson, at the Penge Congregational Church.
+We have two popular social events once a year: an ‘Annual Dinner’, generally held mid-week in a Bistro in Soho, and a ‘Composite recital’ by members and friends, kindly hosted by one of our members, Marilyn Nicholson, at the Penge Congregational Church.
 This latter event attracts people of all playing levels from across our membership and is very popular.
-So get practicing for our next Composite Recital in early 2018.
+So get practicing for our next Composite Recital in early 2019.